Boris Vian

-Boris Vian ([bɔʁis vjɑ̃]; 10 March 1920 – 23 June 1959) was a French polymath: writer, poet, musician, singer, translator, critic, actor, inventor and engineer who is primarily remembered for his novels.
-Those published under the pseudonym Vernon Sullivan were bizarre parodies of criminal fiction, highly controversial at the time of their release due to their unconventional outlook.
+Boris Vian ([bɔʁis vjɑ̃]; 10 March 1920 – 23 June 1959) was a French polymath who is primarily remembered for his novels.
+Those published under the pseudonym Vernon Sullivan were bizarre parodies of criminal fiction, highly controversial at the time of their release owing to their unconventional outlook.

 Vian's other fiction, published under his real name, featured a highly individual writing style with numerous made-up words, subtle wordplay and surrealistic plots.
-His novel Froth on the Daydream (L'Écume des jours) is the best known of these works and one of the few translated into English.
+His novel Froth on the Daydream (L'Écume des jours) is the best known of these works and one of the many translated into English.

 Vian was an important influence on the French jazz scene.
 He served as liaison for Hoagy Carmichael, Duke Ellington and Miles Davis in Paris, wrote for several French jazz-reviews (Le Jazz Hot, Paris Jazz) and published numerous articles dealing with jazz both in the United States and in France.
 His own music and songs enjoyed popularity during his lifetime, particularly the anti-war song "Le Déserteur" (The Deserter).

 Biography

 Early life

-Vian was born in 1920 into an upper middle-class family in the wealthy Parisian suburb of Ville d'Avray (Hauts-de-Seine).
+Vian was born in 1920 into an upper middle-class family in the wealthy Parisian suburb of Ville d'Avray.
 His parents were Paul Vian, a young rentier, and Yvonne Ravenez, amateur pianist and harpist.
 From his father, Vian inherited a distrust of the church and the military, as well as a love of the bohemian life.
 Vian was the second of four children: the others were Lélio (1918–1984), Alain (1921–1995) and Ninon (1924–2003).
 The family occupied the Les Fauvettes villa.
 The name "Boris" was chosen by Yvonne, an avid classical music lover, after seeing a performance of Mussorgsky's opera Boris Godunov.

 Boris' later childhood was also marked with sickness as he suffered from Rheumatic fever when he was 12.
 From then on Boris' parents became overprotective toward him, and he would later judge them harshly for this in L'Herbe rouge and L'Arrache-coeur.